Do You Operate Your Business

 Look… You’re tired of watching margins shrink and bottom line profits dwindle to levels that make it seem pointless to even run a business at times.
 If that’s not enough, you have more to do and less resources to do it with.
 Knowing what to do and when to do it are one thing.
 Knowing who should be doing it so it makes the most sense to your business is a whole other thing.
 And it isn’t just you experiencing this… Look around!
 It’s everywhere.
 But does that mean you should keep on banging your head against the wall doing things the way you always have done them?

-What is an "Optimized Business System?"
+What is "One Operating System?"

 As cash from credit sources has been evaporating at alarming rates, some entrepreneurs realized, too late for some mind you, that the only REAL source of cash is pure "profit on cash collected" (assuming they pay their bills).
 Yes we are talking about the kind of money you can touch and feel and put in the bank or in your wallet, not the kind that shows up in the accounts receivable section of your balance sheet.
 You know you need to effectively manage your costs and your profit.
 And doing that well is the difference between having bankable cash, or not.